310-943-1306 Menu

 Am I a Good Candidate for Breast Revision?

-Candidacy for a breast implant revision depends on your physical needs and specific aesthetic goals.
+Candidacy for a breast revision depends on your physical needs and specific aesthetic goals.
 Most patients seek a revision to correct complications or address changes in their appearance over time.
-Generally, you are considered a strong candidate for Beverly Hills breast revision surgery if you meet the following criteria:
+Generally, you are considered a strong candidate for breast revision surgery if you meet the following criteria:

-• Specific Aesthetic or Functional Concerns: You are looking to improve the size, shape, symmetry, or comfort of your previous breast surgery.
+• You have specific concerns regarding the size, shape, symmetry, or comfort of your previous results

 Common Reasons for Breast Revision Surgery